soaringjerry/Synap/docs/architecture.md

 - **ConsentService** – consent signature hashing/persistence.

 Each service exposes pure Go methods behind small interfaces; the router converts HTTP payloads into service requests and translates results into HTTP responses.

+## Frontend: Scale Editor pattern

+- `frontend/src/pages/scale-editor/` owns the admin editor experience.
+- `ScaleEditorContext` wraps the page with a reducer-based store (scale, items, analytics, flash messages, async loading state).
+- Views (`ItemsView`, `SettingsView`, `ShareView`) subscribe to the shared store instead of managing local `useState` islands.
+- Components such as `ExportPanel` and `DangerZone` read all dependencies from context, which keeps the routing entry (`ScaleEditor.tsx`) thin and reusable.
+- Shared helpers (e.g. Likert presets) live in colocated modules to keep business rules out of view components.

+Use the same pattern when refactoring other complex admin pages: create a context + reducer for shared state, expose hooks, and compose the UI from focused view components.